TGAC/COPO-documentation/help/faq.rst

      .. hint::

-        * The **Approval Date** column displays the date when the sample record was accepted by the sample manager as well as the associated profile type that the sample manager belongs to.
+        * The **Approval Date** column displays the date when the sample record was accepted by the sample manager as well as the associated project that the sample manager belongs to.

         * The **Associated TOL (Tree of life) Project** column displays the associated project that the sample record belongs to.